Naereen/web-sphinx/slides.rst

   .. class:: handout

   A variety of themes are available.
-See `Example Themes`_, below.

 * ``rst2s5.py``